-Clear Lost Trail is a 10.6 mile out and back trail located near Randle, WA that offers scenic views.
-The trail is rated as difficult and primarily used for hiking.
+Clear Lost Trail is a 13.9 mile moderately trafficked out and back trail located near Randle, Washington that features beautiful wild flowers and is rated as difficult.
+The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from March until November.

 8-1-15, Clear Lost Trail: